 The Medicine Bow-Routt National Forests and Thunder Basin National Grassland cover nearly 2.9 million acres from north central Colorado to central and northeastern Wyoming.
 From mountain ranges to grasslands and crystal clear streams, the national forests and national grassland provide abundant and unique opportunities for visitors.
-For more information, click here or navigate this web site by using the links in the left-hand column.
+Read more about the forest.

 Contact the ranger district office in the area you plan to visit to get the most current information regarding changing conditions.